Kobe Bryant, daughter killed in copter crash, 7 others dead - WHIZ News

 News of the charismatic superstar’s death rocketed around the sports and entertainment worlds, with many taking to Twitter to register their shock, disbelief and anguish.

-“There’s no words to express the pain Im going through,” tweeted Lakers teammate Shaquille O’Neal, who won three consecutive NBA titles with Bryant. “(at)kobebryant I love u and u will be missed. … IM SICK RIGHT NOW.”

-Retired NBA great Michael Jordan, to whom Bryant was often compared, expressed similar sentiments.

 “Words can’t describe the pain I am feeling.
-I loved Kobe — he was like a little brother to me,” Jordan said in a statement.
+I loved Kobe — he was like a little brother to me,” retired NBA great Michael Jordan said.
 “We used to talk often, and I will miss those conversations very much.
 He was a fierce competitor, one of the greats of the game and a creative force.”

 People were glued to their phones and TV screens all around the world as news of the crash spread and networks broke into programming with live coverage.
 A visibly shaken LeBron James wiped his eyes with tissues and walked away alone from the Lakers plane that had just landed in Southern California.